HolyBlackCat/holyblackcat.github.io/blog/_posts/2025-10-09-unforgettable-factory.md

     inline static int register_animal = Register();
 };
 ```
 This immediately presents a challenge: How do we get the name of `T` as a string?
-Since this is a template rather than a macro, we can no longer use `#`.
-This is a topic for a [whole separate post](/blog/2025/09/28/type-names.html).
+Since this is a template rather than a macro, we can no longer use `#T`.
+This is a topic for a [whole separate post](https://holyblackcat.github.io/blog/2025/09/28/type-names.html).
 I'm going to assume that you've implemented one of the techniques from that post, and here I'm going to use `std::string(cppdecl::TypeName<T>())` from my [library](https://github.com/MeshInspector/cppdecl) mentioned there.

 Also notice that we've replaced the lambda with a `static` function, because MSVC chokes on the lambda otherwise (which I assume is a compiler bug, but it didn't investigate this further).